padd0010/ecommerce-website/user-testing-report.md

 ### {Jordan Doe}

+Task 1
+- He clicked on the links as expected

+Task 2
+- He clicked on the links as expected
+- Note: He clicked only on images when viewing products

+Task 3
-- {She clicked on the link as expected…}
+- He clicked on the links as expected
-- {He had troubles completing a specific task…}
-- {She asked these questions…}
-- {Fill in any observations that were important/relevant…}
-- etc.

 -------------------------------------------------------------------------------------